A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization: Boscia: Integer Frank-Wolfe

 Another key challenge is Boscia's assumption of convexity, which does not always hold for the given MIQCQPs.
 To address this, we implement several modifications.
 First, we disable node pruning based on the lower bound in the branch-and-bound process, as the lower bound information may no longer be valid.
 Second, we instruct Boscia to ignore the standard FW lower bound, which is not applicable in our setting.
 Finally, we adjust Boscia's solution storage mechanism.
 By default, it performs pre-sampling and retains only improving solutions, but this approach proved inadequate for quadratic constraints.
 Instead, we modify the solver to track all solutions encountered during the process, ensuring that valuable candidates are not prematurely discarded.
 Additionally, we added a callback mechanism that allows us to evaluate the solutions with respect to the original objective and lets us discard solutions which do not satisfy the quadratic constraints.
+When Boscia finds a new solution, we check if it satisfies the quadratic constraints and discard it if it does not.
+Furthermore, the solution is only added to the list of solutions if it improves upon the current best solution.

+Because we are primarily interested in finding solutions, we do not let Boscia solve to completion.
+Instead, we provide a node and time limit to the solver.
+If the node limit is reached and there is still time remaining, we \emph{restart} Boscia with a new starting point.
+We compute the new start point via the LMO by using either the gradient of the current iterate or a random direction.
+In this way, we aim to explore as much of the feasible region as possible.

+To test multiple problem modifications, we employ a \emph{parallelization} strategy as it proved to be computationally inefficient to change problem parameters between restarts.
+For the convexification schemes, for example, we tried shifting different percentages of the spectrum of the Hessian into the positive orthant, see Section~\ref{sec:convexification} for details.
+For problems with quadratic constraints, we tried different power penalty parameters, see Section~\ref{sec:penalty} for details.
+Note that the restarts are performed in each thread.

 These modifications allow Boscia to effectively handle the challenges posed by quadratic mixed-integer problems, making it a competitive approach for the Land-Doig MIP Computational Competition 2025.
-Even though the focus of the competition is on the primal side, we highlight that the developed solution framework is also very suited to derive high-quality relaxation bounds, since the constraint penalization and many transformations are exact reformulations or produce relaxations of the original problem.
+Even though the focus of the competition is on the primal side, we highlight that the developed solution framework is also suited to derive high-quality relaxation bounds, since the constraint penalization and many transformations are exact reformulations or produce relaxations of the original problem.